Watson, Simpson make most of family time at soggy Masters

 Before the day ended, competitive golf took a back seat to family for Simpson and Watson.

 Simpson looked like he might compete for the top prize with two birdies on his first three holes.
-But he, too, soon became distracted chasing three of his four young children - his wife Taylor had 10-month old daughter Mercy in a front-facing carrier.
+But he, too, soon became distracted chasing three of his four young children - his wife, Taylor, had 10-month old daughter Mercy in a front-facing carrier.
 The other Simpson children routinely skirted close to Ike's Pond.
 At one point, 6-year-old James tossed an empty water bottle into the pond.

 ''That's not my kid,'' Watson quipped.